 While Rosetta Stone does have some cool open-ended features like voice recognition training, those are not quite as convenient for an app when you are in a quiet bus, library, or coffee shop!

 DuoLingo is similarly focused on a lot of multiple-choice exercises, although they do have some activities that require you to type in the correct word.
 Yet DuoLingo is more geared toward "fun" than necessarily being an effective learning tool.
 Your aim is for points and badges, and the types of phrases you're learning are not always the most useful conversational phrases for the real world.
 Also in DuoLingo, once you have finished a lesson, it is marked as "completed", and those questions never pop up again (even if you may have quickly forgotten those concepts a few days later).

 Brainscape is different in that it is purely focused on Active Recall and learning effectiveness, for the serious (rather than just "casual") learner.
 It may not have all the beautiful expensive images that Rosetta Stone has, and it may not be as fun as DuoLingo is, but we guarantee that it will help you learn your language faster and remember it for longer.

 Perhaps the best part about Brainscape is that you can customize the curriculum to your own needs.
-So even if you find existing Brainscape flashcards that are mostly aligned to your currently skill level, you can still continue to add your own vocabulary words (e.g. for slang you picked up on the street) in order to make your training suite more complete.
+So even if you find existing Brainscape flashcards that are mostly aligned to your current skill level, you can continue to add your own vocabulary words (e.g. for slang you picked up on the street) to make your training suite more complete.

 Overall, we are extremely confident that you will love your Brainscape learning experience, and we hope that you get started FREE today!